Plan for Tomorrow | How to create a financial plan

 Insurance coverage

-Having insurance coverage in place can help protect different aspects of your financial life and the lives of your loved ones.
-Coverage options can include health, home, car, and life insurance.
+Having insurance coverage helps safeguard various aspects of financial well-being and the well-being of loved ones, with options including health, home, auto, and life insurance.

-Factoring insurance into your financial plan can help add security and predictability by protecting your assets in an emergency or unexpected event.
-Typically, you’ll have a predetermined benefit amount, so you’ll know exactly how much money you can count on if something happens.
+Factoring life insurance into your financial plan can help add security by protecting your assets in an emergency or unexpected event.
+Typically, you’ll have a predetermined death benefit amount, so you’ll know exactly how much money you can count on if something happens.

 Retirement goals

 No matter your life stage, it’s always a great time to start saving for retirement.
-There are many tools to help you build assets for the future, including investments, 401(k)s, IRAs, and annuities.
+There are many tools to help build assets for the future, including 401(k)s, IRAs, investments, and annuities.

 Building a financial plan

-To determine where you’d like to go financially, it’s good to identify your starting point.
-Doing so allows you to more easily determine the financial moves you need to make to accomplish your goals.
-Steps include:
+To determine where you’d like to go financially, it’s good to identify a starting point.
+Doing so allows you to more easily determine the financial moves you need to make to accomplish financial goals.
+Steps can include:

-• Reviewing your strategy to ensure it still matches your current situation.
+• Reviewing your plan to check if it still matches current situation

-You can begin the financial planning process by taking a 360-degree view of your finances and listing all of your accounts.
-Take note of your monthly income, your regular bills, outstanding debt, and how much you have in savings.
-As you enter the process, you may decide you would prefer assistance in creating your financial plan.
+Starting the financial planning process involves taking a comprehensive look at finances and listing all accounts.
+It’s important to record monthly income, regular bills, outstanding debt, and savings.
+During this process, it might become clear that seeking assistance in creating the financial plan could be beneficial.
 Finding a financial professional can offer helpful guidance and advice to set you up for success.

 Think about the future

-The next step in the financial planning process is to identify your short- and long-term goals and what you envision for the future.
-Once you have outlined your goals, you can build a plan around those objectives, determine how much money is needed for each, and which tools and solutions can help get you there.
+The next step in the financial planning process is to identify short-term and long-term goals and envision the future.
+After outlining these goals, a plan can be developed around them, determining the necessary funds for each objective and selecting the tools and solutions that could be useful.

-With your goals in mind, it’s time to help turn them into reality.
-This can be looking at your monthly budget and determining how to break down expenses, cut unnecessary spending, and allocate income toward savings goals.
-Using auto pay and automatic deposits when possible helps make staying on top of your finances easier and allows you to work toward your goals more efficiently.
+With goals in mind, it’s time to help turn them into reality.
+This can be looking at a monthly budget and determining how to break down expenses, cut unnecessary spending, and allocate income toward savings goals.
+Using auto pay and automatic deposits when possible can help make staying on top of finances easier and allows you to work toward your goals more efficiently.

-When working with a financial professional, you can review your goals and current financial situation more closely and determine if any changes are needed.
-Remember, your financial plan will likely evolve as your life changes, so regularly revisiting your goals and setting aside time for an annual financial checkup can help keep your financial plan current and in line with your vision.
+With a financial plan in place, it’s crucial to regularly review progress to check goals are being met or if adjustments are needed.
+The deadlines set for specific objectives serve as benchmarks to assess whether the timeline remains possible, if the required income is available, and if the priority of the goal still aligns with the current circumstances.
+When working with a financial professional, you can review goals and current financial situation more closely and determine if any changes are needed.
+Remember, a financial plan will likely evolve as life changes, so regularly revisiting goals and setting aside time for an annual financial checkup can help keep a financial plan current and in line with your vision.

 Support your financial future with personal financial planning

-As you create a financially fulfilling life supporting your needs and goals, North American is here to help and offer guidance on the benefits of adding annuities and life insurance to your overall financial plan.
-Building a financial plan can help shape your future, support smart money decisions, and outline the resources you will need to achieve your goals and reach the finish line.
+As you create a financially fulfilling life supporting your needs and goals, North American is here to help and offer guidance on the benefits of adding annuities and life insurance to an overall financial plan.
+Building a financial strategy can help shape your future, support money decisions, and outline the resources you will need to achieve your goals and reach the finish line successfully.

 The term financial professional is not intended to imply engagement in an advisory business in which compensation is not related to sales.
 Financial professionals that are insurance licensed will be paid a commission on the sale of an insurance product.